 1. Look for the NFRC (National Fenestration Rating Council) label on a window, which provides information on how a window performs in terms of cooling your home during the summer and heating it during the winter.

 2. Compare product performance.
 The two most referenced energy ratings on an NFRC label are U-factor and Solar Heat Gain Coefficient.

 3. Look for the ENERGY STAR® label – the U.S. Department of Energy and the U.S. Environmental Protection Agency have developed this designation, which varies by climate, for products meeting certain energy performance criteria.

 Some window styles, by nature of how they operate, are a bit easier to clean than other styles.
 For example, double hung windows are easier to clean than single hung windows, because both sash of the double hung window tilt inward.
 On single hung windows, only the bottom sash tilts in for cleaning outside surfaces.
 Slider windows only feature a lift out sash that can help with cleaning.

 For casement windows, ditto the easy cleaning.
 Just crank the window all the way to its fully extended position, then reach through the opening to clean the exterior of the window.

-If you’re thinking about replacing your windows any time soon you should download our Window Replacement Worksheet.
-This worksheet will give you a run-down of everything you need to have prepared before contacting a contractor.
+2. Download our Window Replacement Worksheet.
+This worksheet will give you a rundown of everything you need to have prepared before contacting a contractor.